nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 - check\_rabbitmq\_watermark
   - Use the `/api/nodes` API to check to see if mem_alarm has been set to true

+- check\_rabbitmq\_connections
+  - Use the `/api/connections` API to gather details of connections used, their state and their throughput

 See the relevant POD documentation/man pages for more information on usage.

 Licence